upros/acme-integrations/draft-ietf-acme-integrations.md

 Servers MUST use this mechanism to tell the client what identifiers to include in CSR request.
 ACME {{!RFC8555}} allows the identifier to be included in either CSR Subject or Subject Alternative Name fields, however {{!I-D.ietf-uta-use-san}} states that Subject Alternative Name field MUST be used.
 This document aligns with {{!I-D.ietf-uta-use-san}} and Subject Alternate Name field MUST be used.
 The identifier MUST be a subdomain of a domain that the server has control over and can fulfill ACME challenges against.
 The leftmost part of the identifier MAY be a field that the client presented to the server in an IEEE 802.1AR [IDevID].

 Servers MAY use this field to instruct the client to include other attributes such as specific policy OIDs.
-Refer to EST {{!RFC7030}} section 2.6 for further details.
+Refer to EST {{!RFC7030}} Section 2.6 for further details.

 ## Certificate Chains and Trust Anchors

-ACME {{!RFC8555}} section 9.1 states that ACME servers may return a certificate chain to an ACME client where an end entity certificate is followed by certificates that certify it.
+ACME {{!RFC8555}} Section 9.1 states that ACME servers may return a certificate chain to an ACME client where an end entity certificate is followed by certificates that certify it.
 The trust anchor certificate SHOULD be omitted from the chain as it is assumed that the trust anchor is already known by the ACME client i.e. the EST or TEAP server.

 ### EST /cacerts

-EST {{!RFC7030}} section 4.2.3 states that the /simpleenroll response contains "only the certificate that was issued".
-EST {{!RFC7030}} section 4.1.3 states that the /cacerts response "MUST include any additional certificates the client would need to build a chain from an EST CA-issued certificate to the current EST CA TA".
+EST {{!RFC7030}} Section 4.2.3 states that the /simpleenroll response contains "only the certificate that was issued".
+EST {{!RFC7030}} Section 4.1.3 states that the /cacerts response "MUST include any additional certificates the client would need to build a chain from an EST CA-issued certificate to the current EST CA TA".

 Therefore, the EST server MUST return only the ACME end entity certificate in the /simpleenroll response.
 The EST server MUST return the remainder of the chain returned by the ACME server to the EST server in the /cacerts response to the client, appending the trust anchor root CA if necessary.

 ### TEAP PKCS#7 TLV

-TEAP {{!RFC7170}} section 4.2.16 allows for download of a PKCS#7 {{?RFC2315}} certificate chain in response to a TEAP PKCS#10 {{?RFC2986}} TLV request.
+TEAP {{!RFC7170}} Section 4.2.16 allows for download of a PKCS#7 {{?RFC2315}} certificate chain in response to a TEAP PKCS#10 {{?RFC2986}} TLV request.
 TEAP also allows for download of multiple PKCS#7 certificates in response to a TEAP Trusted-Server-Root TLV request.

 The TEAP server MUST return the full ACME client certificate chain in the PKCS#7 response to the PKCS#10 TLV request.
 The TEAP server MUST return the ACME server trust anchor in a PKCS#7 response to a Trusted-Server-Root TLV request.
 As outlined in {{id-kp-cmcra}}, the TEAP server SHOULD also return the trust anchor that was used for issuing its own identity certificate, if different from the ACME server trust anchor.